timroberton/hhfa-demo/README.md

-# HHFA Analysis Tool ~ Version 0.1 ~ 31.12.2020
+# HHFA Analysis Platform ~ Version 0.1 ~ 31.12.2020

-This is the first version of the HHFA Analysis Tool, which allows you to:
+This is the first version of the HHFA Analysis Platform, which allows you to:

 1. Upload a HHFA dataset file (a Stata .dta file from the CSPro survey tool),
 2. Click "Run", to analyze the dataset with either the default or custom configuration, and